Getting Started with the Veterans Center

 Credits may be awarded as elective credit.
 Certain credits may also be articulated as equivalent to SUU coursework, if applicable.

-1. Once the Veterans Center receives your JST from the SUU Admissions Office, we will upload your JST to our electronic processing application system.
-This will allow for our office to coordinate with your Academic Advisor to review your possible credit articulations.
-Any and all credits found to be applicable to your degree will be sent for review to the respective Department Chairs for further evaluation.
+1. Once the semester begins, the Veterans Center will upload the student’s JST to the electronic processing application system, where the student’s advisor will be assigned to review for possible credit articulation(s).
+Any and all credits found to be degree applicable (whether general or specific) will be sent for review to the respective Department Chairs for further evaluation.

-3. The Registrar’s office will apply your credits as stated on your evaluation application.
+4. The Registrar’s office will then apply your credits as stated on your evaluation application.
 Please allow five business days to process.
 You can view updated changes through your Degree Works or unofficial SUU transcripts.

 No. CCAF is for Air Force members only.
 Due to the training coming from what is considered an accredited university, ALL credits from a CCAF must transfer to the student’s transcripts.
 Most will transfer as elective credits.